Redistricting plan grows 3rd Congressional District to 80 of Nebraska's 93 counties

 While the congressional redistricting bill (LB1) gained sufficient support on its first floor test to clear a filibuster, it attracted far more opposition than the proposal (LB3) to redistrict seats in the Legislature.

-The congressional plan advanced last week on a 36-10 count, three votes more than the 33 that would be required to break a filibuster.
+The congressional plan advanced 36-10, three votes more than the 33 that would be required to break a filibuster.
 All the no votes were cast by Democrats.

 The accompanying legislative redistricting package advanced from first-round consideration on a 43-5 vote, with five rural Republicans voting no.